xorus/PullLogger/Standalone/README.md

 - Only works if your dalamud configuration lives in %APPDATA%\XIVLauncher
 - Cannot automatically detect the start nor end of pulls
 - Font + fontawesome is not included
+- Will not work if the plugin is was not installed and run at least once

 ## Todo: